-The District employs a watershed approach to select and prioritize the important water resource and natural systems within the major river basins of northwest Florida.
-Primary among the considerations in this process are how specific floodplain or buffer areas help satisfy the District's water resources and natural system protection objectives; the availability of funds; a property owner's willingness to enter into an agreement or to sell the property; how different areas fit into the District's land management scheme; and the size, accessibility, and overall condition of each property.
+The District employs a watershed approach to select and prioritize the water resources and natural systems within the major river basins of northwest Florida.
+Primary among the considerations in this process are how specific floodplain or buffer areas help satisfy the District's water resources and natural system protection objectives; the availability of funds; the seller's willingness; how different areas fit into the District's land management strategy; and the size, accessibility, and overall condition of each property.
 Recommendations from interest groups, landowners, local governments, agency representatives, and other interested parties are given full consideration in the acquisition process.

-Subject to receiving funding, the District's acquisition efforts this year will focus on the purchase of Conservation Easements that protect the quality and quantity of water that flows from springs, and inholdings and additions to the existing water management areas (WMAs).
+Subject to receiving funding, the District's acquisition efforts this year will focus on the purchase of inholdings and additions to the existing water management areas (WMAs) as well as Conservation Easements in each of the existing WMA's and projects that protect the quality and quantity of water that flows into and out of springs.
 Existing WMAs include the Perdido River, Escambia River, Blackwater River, Yellow River, Garcon Point, Choctawhatchee River/Holmes Creek, Econfina Creek, Chipola River, and Apalachicola River.
 All of these WMAs will be high priority areas for the acquisition of additions and inholdings.
 Acquisition efforts will be directed toward acquiring those properties which the District adjoins on one, two or three sides (additions) or those parcels which the District surrounds on all sides (inholdings).
-Specifically, the District's acquisition efforts will also focus on acquiring less than fee simple interest in properties located within the Jackson Blue and Wakulla Springs Groundwater Contribution Areas.
-Fee simple acquisition is considered only after less than fee simple is determined not to be a viable option.
+In addition, the District's acquisition efforts will also focus on acquiring fee or less than fee simple interest in properties located within the Jackson Blue and Wakulla Springs Groundwater Contribution Areas.